plutov/notebook/aws.md

 - Which of the following datatypes can be indexed in DynamoDB.
 String / Number / Boolean
 - What is maximum limit for the size of an item collection in DynamoDB?
 10GB
 - What is the smallest amount of reserved capacity that can be purchased for DynamoDB?
 100
+- What is the maximum size of an item in DynamoDB?
+400KB
+- What is the limit to the number of characters for a topic name in sns?
+256
+- When a subscriber subscribes to a topic in SNS, what is the time period available for confirmation?
+3
+- How is the coordination between worker processes done in SWF?
+Write decider program
+- Of the 6 available sections on a CloudFormation template (Template Description Declaration, Template Format Version Declaration, Parameters, Resources, Mappings, Outputs), which is the only one required for a CloudFormation template to be accepted?
+Resources
+- In SWF what are the containers called for segregating application resources.
+Domains
+- The referencing function is referencing the instance type.
+From the parameters section of your CloudFormation template.
+- S3 bucket policies require a Principal be defined. true
+- You attempt to create a new S3 bucket "Demo-Bucket-1234-US-East-2-Production-Envrionment-12.25.14” in the US-EAST-2 region and the bucket creation fails.
+Why?
+The bucket name uses capital letters.
+- When using the Ref function in CloudFormation, what do we get back if we pass in the logical ID of an AWS::EC2::Instance object?
+The object's InstanceId
+- You run an ad-supported photo sharing website using S3 to serve photos to visitors of your site.
+At some point you find out that other sites have been linking to the photos on your site, causing loss to your business.
+What is an effective method to mitigate this?
+Remove public read access and use signed URLs with expiry dates.
+- You want to find out what AMIs are available for you to use in a given region.
+Which API call is most appropriate?
+DescribeImages